Rice Cream with Raspberry Sauce

 Riskrem med Bringebær sause.

 Rice cream with Raspberry Sauce is a traditional Norwegian dessert.
-It is creamy, fluffy with texture, but it is not rice puding.
-It's easy to make and delicious.
+It is creamy, and fluffy with texture, but it is not rice pudding.
+IT is easy to make and very delicious.
 You just have to try it.

-Of course, my daughter decided to bring a Norwegian dessert.
-So we made rice cream and raspberry sauce and it as a great success.
+Of course, my daughter decided to bring a Norwegian dessert, so we made rice cream and raspberry sauce and it was a great success.
 There was not a smidgen left and we received all kinds of compliments.

-When you go to Norway next time, be sure you ask for Riskrem med Rød Saus.
+When you go to Norway next time, be sure you ask for Riskrem med Rød Saus or bringebær saus.
 Everybody will know what you mean.

-Rice will keep getting thick as it chills.
-So be sure you add enough milk while it is still simmering and keep stirring to prevent it from burning.
+The rice pudding will keep getting thick as it chills.
+Make sure you add enough milk while it is still simmering and keep stirring to prevent it from being too thick or burning.

-Once the pudding is creamy and soft.
-Let cool completely and place in refrigerator.
+Once the pudding is creamy and soft, chill it completely in the refrigerator.

 Frozen or fresh raspberries

-Pour water into pan and bring to a boil.
+Pour water into the pan and bring it to a boil.

 Turn heat down to simmer.

-Add raspberries to pan - bring to a boil and stir.
+Stir in raspberries to the pan - bring to a boil.

-Place 2-3 tablespoons cornstarch or potato flour in 1/2-cup cold water and stir.
+Place 2-3 tablespoons cornstarch or potato flour in 1/2 cup cold water or cold raspberry juice and stir.